kachiann/kachiann.github.io/_projects/2_project.md

 ---
 layout: page
-title: Intelligent Chatbot Project
+title: Nursing Mothers AI Assistant
-description: AI-driven support for maternal health and infant care
+description: Retrieval-augmented AI assistant for maternal health and infant care
 img: assets/img/nursing_mothers_chatbot.png
 importance: 1
 category: work
-related_publications: true
+related_publications: false
 ---

-This project delivers an AI-powered chatbot specifically tailored for nursing mothers, addressing real-world challenges in maternal health and infant feeding.
-By leveraging natural language processing and healthcare resources, the chatbot provides instant, compassionate support on topics such as breastfeeding, nutrition, and postpartum care.
-The solution stands out for its deep conversational flows, empathetic advice, and medical accuracy, making a meaningful impact on parenting journeys.
+This project delivers an AI-powered assistant tailored for nursing mothers, focused on real-world challenges in maternal health and infant feeding.
+Using retrieval-augmented generation (RAG), the system combines large language models with curated, expert-backed medical resources to provide reliable guidance on breastfeeding, nutrition, and postpartum care.
+The Streamlit-based interface offers an accessible, conversational experience, while the underlying retrieval pipeline and vector store ensure that answers remain grounded in high-quality reference material.

 ## View Project on GitHub
-Explore the code, deployment guides, user research documentation, and live chatbot demo in the [GitHub repository](https://github.com/kachiann/nursing-mothers-rag-chatbot).
+Explore the full implementation, including the RAG pipeline, Streamlit app, and deployment setup, in the [GitHub repository](https://github.com/kachiann/maternal-health-ai-assistant).